 For comparison, a Mentoring Program with Mentorloop is 680 times cheaper than executive coaching and 373 times cheaper than an in-person training session.

-With the average learning and development allowance for an individual employee sitting around $1200, why invest in a one-off experience when you could provide them with multiple life-changing connections for a fraction of the cost?
+With the average learning and development allowance for an individual employee sitting around $1200, why invest in a one-off experience when you could provide them with multiple life-changing connections for the cost of a coffee?

 Maximise your learning budget by leveraging the talent that lies within your organisation.
 Encourage people to share knowledge and experience with one another for a powerful, engaged community.
 Build a culture of mentoring at your organisation, with Mentorloop.